Google Ads? No Brainer

 PPC data can inform your other marketing channels.

-Does your search engine optimization (SEO) team want to know if a particular keyword or set of keywords is converting well?
+Does your search engine optimisation (SEO) team want to know if a particular keyword or set of keywords is converting well?
 PPC can tell them.
 You can also test the waters with new products or offerings using PPC in order to gauge demand and get an early look at its reception.
-You can even use PPC to promote oddball events or things that wouldn’t be appropriate for other forms of advertising.
+You can even use PPC to promote events or things that wouldn’t be appropriate for other forms of advertising.